Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 ## Specific components
 All the kexts which I've installed in /library/Extensions can be found in the Kexts folder.
-The only ones which are not covered by the little "guide" below are: `WhateverGreen.kext`, `FakeSMC.kext` and `USBInjectAll.kext`.
+The only ones which are not covered by the little "guide" below are: `WhateverGreen.kext`, `FakeSMC.kext` (and its Plugins) and `USBInjectAll.kext`.
+You should install these too.

 ### Audio
 To get audio working, the best way is probably to use AppleALC (VoodooHDA works as well), or at least this is what I use.